Last updated on 23 June 2021

 That said, these Cubans often exceed what filters down from Scandinavia currently, some exceptions notwithstanding.
 This new record won’t change tack from its predecessor.
 It’s still those heavy Black Metal riffs that come on an abundance of blast beats.
 So much so that after a while we had a few attacks of sensory overload.
 But what do you expect, right?
 One of the main issues a Black Metal piece always has is diversity, and that is a difficult thing in a genre with confines that tight.

 Well, there’s at least a bit of light in this pitch-black, frightening darkness.
-The whole offering comes with (very) slight atmospherics that thrives on a few ambients, clears,3) and a tad of melodic extravaganza.
+The whole offering comes with (very) slight atmospherics that thrive on a few ambients, clears,3) and a tad of melodic extravaganza.
 Also, the bass does have a distinct voice on Svmma Cvm Nox Arcana, always a good thing in a metal piece.
-And that is – at least in part – brought about by Amalia Cisneros, their live session bassist.
+Let me also point out Amalia Cisneros, their live session bassist, who provided some guitar on the Nettlecarrier cover.
 Apart from that, the outfit is still manned by the original member Dakkar and Vindok who founded the piece back in time.

 Now, if I was to suggest three tracks on this record, then Cold Whisper Carried by the Wind, A Throne Over the Seven Stars, and Towards the Most Primitive Matter of Our Nature would be my choice.
 Perhaps with Moon of a Thousand Shapes as their closest cousin.